 Monetize with CPM or CPC Ads

-One of the main routes that bloggers go down when it comes to making money is by placing advertisements on their page.
+One of the main routes that bloggers go down when it comes to making money is by placing advertisements on their pages.
 The two most popular types of ads are CPM and CPC.
 CPM ads are ads that will pay you a fixed amount of cash, however, this is determined by how many readers view your ad, whereas CPC (cost per click) ads tend to be banners that you can insert into your content or sidebar.
 Every time a reader clicks on this type of ad, you will receive money for it.

 This arrangement will require creating healthy relationships with other businesses, which is why you should exert time and effort in reaching out to experts in a specific industry.
 This is especially important if you’re going to enter the blogging industry as a newbie.